mdcrosby/animal-ai/docs/training.md

 # Training

+We expect everyone will have a different setup for training agents.
+Here you can find two ways to wrap or use the environment as a standard reinforcement learning task.
 You can use a gym wrapper to wrap the environment for use with your favourite deep learning library.
 You can also use Unity ml-agents custom training scripts directly.

 ## gymwrapper.py